 There are circumstances when it is appropriate for staff to use reasonable force to safeguard children and young people, such as guiding a child to safety or breaking up a fight.
+Any reasonable force used should be proportionate and necessary.
 "Reasonable" means using no more force than is needed.
 Our school works in accordance with statutory and local guidance on the use of reasonable force and recognises that where intervention is required, it should always be considered in a safeguarding context.
 Please see Hedingham School's Behaviour and Recognition Policy for further guidance.